Free shipping on orders over $30 - Please note hurricane season may affect shipping times.

 None other than your own concern about mixing fuels in your vehicle.
 Generally speaking, fuels will mix, and the residue is not enough to have any effect on your vehicle.

-preservative and prevent the harm that can be done by gasoline or racing fuel over time.
+It is always best to flush either model with kerosene, diesel, or low odor mineral spirits.
+All of these act as a preservative and prevent the harm that can be done by gasoline or racing fuel over time.
 Keep a can around and use it over and over again by pumping out and right back into the can.

 The ¼” line is for difficult access and tight situations.
 Use the larger 5/16” line when you can.
 It reduces the workload on the pump.

 If you flush the system after use, the GasTapper’s™ life is not limited.
 It should work for many years to come.

 Use the converter we offer on our website for the 12V Standard.
 The 12V Standard has a circuit board inside to properly operate the diaphragm.
 A battery charger will not work as a converter and is also dangerous as it can be a source for sparks.